Gauge Visualization

 Labels

-By default, labels don’t show for the score, but the label for the range limit does and you can toggle this off.
+By default, labels don’t show for the score, but the label for the range limit does.

 Score